aerni/statamic-livewire-forms/README.md

 #### Using a custom field model

 We start by creating a new `SelectProduct` field model class that extends the default `Select` model class.
 We then override the `optionsProperty` method to return our options from a collection.
 We also override the `viewProperty` method to assign the unique view for this field.
-Note, how we are using the `Component::getView()` method, which takes the current theme into consideration.
+We are making use of the `Component::getView()` method, which takes the current theme into consideration.

 ```php
 namespace App\Fields;